minekube/connect/.web/docs/games/developers/index.md

 ### Key Features for Developers:

 - **Global Distribution**: Reach a vast audience of players by publishing your game packages on Minekube Browser, where they can be discovered and enjoyed by players and server owners worldwide.
-You don't need to deploy your games on servers, we take care of that for your users.
+You don't need to deploy your games on servers, we take care of that for your users everytime they want to play your game.
-- **Simplified Deployment:** Utilize our infrastructure to deploy your games swiftly, with support for Kubernetes with integration into our Web UI.
+- **Simplified Deployment:** Utilize our infrastructure to deploy your games swiftly, with support for single-command Kubernetes boostrap with integration into the Minekube Web UI.
 - **Direct Community Engagement:** Connect with players directly, gather feedback, iterate on your creations, and build a following within the Minekube community.
 - **Monetization Opportunities:** Choose to offer your games for free or monetize them.
 Our platform supports various revenue models, giving you control over how you'd like to earn from your work.
 - **Transparent Metrics and Reporting:** Gain insights into how your games are performing with our analytics tools, helping you make informed decisions for future development.